laetitiaCA/laetitiaCA/README.md

 <img align="right" src="https://github.com/laetitiaCA/laetitiaCA/blob/master/laetittia_readme.JPG">

-I'm a STACK author on Moodle (https://ecampus.idems.international/course/view.php?id=53), mathcamp facilitator and a 21st Century Skills facilitator.
+I'm a STACK author and reviewer on Moodle (https://ecampus.idems.international/course/view.php?id=53), a mathcamp facilitator and a 21st Century Skills facilitator.
 I'm the creator of https://twitter.com/c__laetitia, an instagram page that features hiking trails along the Rift Valley, Kenya.
 I currently work as a volunteer at African Maths Intiative.

 - 🔭 I’m currently working on a webiste for a virtual Mathcamp, besides other coding work.
 - 🌱 I’m currently learning HTML,CSS and Javascript.